bevyengine/rfcs/rfcs/45-stageless.md

   - Spawn a task to run the system.
   - Release its "locks" when the task completes.

 This lightweight approach minimizes task overhead.
 Since we don't spawn tasks for run criteria (which are extremely likely to be simple tests), we don't have to lock other systems out of the data they access.
+Likewise, we don't spawn tasks for systems that were skipped.

 ### Flushed ordering constraints